Mansfield defense stifles Mt. Vernon

-Defense dominated as Mansfield pitched a 31-0 shutout of Mt.
-Vernon on Oct.
-13 in Ohio football.
+Mansfield’s defense throttled Mt.
+Vernon, resulting in a 31-0 shutout for an Ohio high school football victory at Mt.
+Vernon High on Oct.
+13.

-Mansfield darted in front of Mt.
+Mansfield jumped in front of Mt.
 Vernon 14-0 to begin the second quarter.

-The Tygers’ offense thundered in front for a 24-0 lead over the Yellow Jackets at the intermission.
+The Tygers’ offense roared in front for a 24-0 lead over the Yellow Jackets at halftime.

 Check out our complete boys football roundup to stay up-to-date on all the action.